The replication crisis has engulfed different branches of science, and the social sciences have been hit the hardest.

 Doyen’s study is indeed called: “It’s All in the Mind, but Whose Mind?”

-It’s ironic that the paper who started the “assault” on priming actually confirms that priming works.
+It’s ironic that the paper that started the “assault” on priming actually confirms that priming works.

 Just in a different way.